wilg/la-fire-maps/README.md

 # LA fires recent satellite imagery

-## ⚠️ NEWER IMAGES ARE AVAILABLE

-Newer images, from 2025-01-16 and 2025-01-15 have been added to Maxar's open data.
-However, these cover a much larger area (much of which are not fire areas) and are like 50GB which is difficult to rehost.

-### **Until I figure out a solution, please sign up for a free Maxar account (instructions below) to access more recent images.**.
+Last updated 2025-01-20 with imagery from 2025-01-16.

-Also: LAFD is conducting damage assessments of homes.
+LAFD is conducting damage assessments of homes which may have more detailed information about your property.
 More information is available at [recovery.lacounty.gov](https://recovery.lacounty.gov/)

 ## Thursday, 2025-01-16 10:53 AM Pacific